top of page

 • Releasing non-native species in the UK is against the law.

-• As part of our research, we may remove a small number of individuals to assess welfare and these animals will be rehomed in our sanctuaries following this.
+• As part of our research, we may remove a small number of individuals to assess welfare and these animals will be rehomed appropriately.
 They will not be released back into the wild for reasons stated above.

 • By submitting photos, you are agreeing for them to be used to aid in publicising the project.